TsukiZombina/2D-Points/README.md

 Circular counterclock.wise sorting of points with std::forward_list

 ## Description
-- Entrada: This program recieves a set of coodinates of type integer through text file.
+- Input: This program recieves a set of coodinates of type integer through text file.
-- Salida: Print in the standard output the counter-clockwise list of points.
+- Output: Print in the standard output the counter-clockwise list of points.

 ## Execution example
 ```markdown